Acura Recalls

 An instrument panel display that fails to show critical safety information, such as the speedometer or warning lights, increases the risk of a crash or injury.
 Additionally, the loss of the rearview camera image can reduce the driver's rear visibility, increasing the risk of a crash or injury.

 Dealers will update the vehicle radio control module software, free of charge.
-Owner notification letters are expected to be mailed April 20, 2026.
+Owner letters were mailed April 22, 2026.
 Owners may contact Honda's customer service at 1-888-234-2138.
 Honda's numbers for this recall are TNL and XNK.
 Vehicle Identification Numbers (VINs) involved in this recall will be searchable on NHTSA.gov beginning March 4, 2026.

 View details Hide details